pelithne/k8s/workshop.md

                 $(containerRegistry)/$(imageRepository):$(tag)

 ````

-### Note: If your subscription does not allow you to create Service Principals, then please complete the additional steps described <a href="https://github.com/pelithne/k8s/blob/master/admin-account-access.md">here!</a>

 Once you understand what the pipeline is doing (within reason :-) ), click "Save and Run".
 This will create a new file azure-pipelines.yaml and commit that to your repository, and then execute the pipeline.